mario-pz/blog/content/posts/2023-04-15-productive-student.md

-don't allow these digital leeches to feast on your attention and productivity. keep social media usage strictly need-based, such as reading important announcements or connecting with like-minded individuals on niche forums. say no to pointless chitchat, attention-seeking behaviors, and toxic environments that only drain your mental energy and strain your eyes.
+don't allow these digital leeches to feast on your attention and productivity. keep social media usage strictly need-based, such as reading important announcements or connecting with like-minded individuals on niche forums. say no to pointless chitchat, attention-seeking snowflakes, and toxic environments that only drain your mental energy and strain your eyes.

 ![pepe closing cringe news](https://i.kym-cdn.com/photos/images/original/002/306/091/9cf.jpg)